SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <details>Answer: a</details>
 <br>

 #### Q34.
-In ITIL 4, who should authorize a change to ensure efficiency and effectiveness?
+In ITIL 4, who should authorise a change to ensure efficiency and effectiveness?
-- a) All changes should be authorized by a single change authority.
+- a) All changes should be authorised by a single change authority.
 - b) Change authorities should be established for different type of changes.
-- c) Anyone in the organization
+- c) Anyone in the organisation
 - d) The Change Enablement Manager
 <details>Answer: b</details>
 <br>